Sportsbook Promos

 Mobile Compatibility

 Offering mobile betting of some sort is a must now, but merely having mobile betting functionality isn’t enough to make the grade.
-Sites that have standalone iOs or Android apps get extra credit in our reviews.
+Sites that clearly value the importance of mobile betting get extra credit in our sportsbook reviews.

 Promotions and Bonuses

-When making a decision on which online sportsbook to trust with your funds, promotions and bonuses are a factor that many sports bettors consider.
-Sportsbooks typically provide special promos for events like the NBA Finals, so it is wise to evaluate your options before deciding where to make a deposit.
+When making a decision on which online sportsbook to trust with your funds, sportsbook bonuses and promotions are a factor that many sports bettors consider.
+Sportsbooks typically provide special promos for marquee events like the NBA Finals, Super Bowl, and March Madness, so it is wise to evaluate your options before deciding where to make a deposit.

-Offers at our recommended sites can include the following bonuses and promotions, among others:
+Offers at our recommended sports betting sites can include the following bonuses and promotions, among others:

 - Deposit bonuses